-(17) Suspend or disqualify or disqualify after suspension any qualified public depository that has violated any of the provisions of this chapter or of rules adopted hereunder.
+(17) Suspend or disqualify or disqualify after suspension any qualified public depository that has violated this chapter or rules adopted hereunder or that no longer meets the definition of a qualified public depository under s.
+280.02.

 (a) Any qualified public depository that is suspended or disqualified pursuant to this subsection is subject to the provisions of s.
 280.11(2) governing withdrawal from the public deposits program and return of pledged collateral.
 Any suspension shall not exceed a period of 6 months.
 Any qualified public depository which has been disqualified may not reapply for qualification until after the expiration of 1 year from the date of the final order of disqualification or the final disposition of any appeal taken therefrom.